MCP HubMCP Hub

 Features

-• Built with Model Context Protocol (MCP).
+• Built with Model Context Protocol (MCP)

-• Type-safe with TypeScript and Zod schema validation.
+• Type-safe with TypeScript and Zod schema validation

-• Native TypeScript support without transpilation.
+• Native TypeScript support in Node.js without transpilation

-• Generated SDK using GenQL.
+• Generated SDK using GenQL

-• Modular architecture with separation of concerns.
+• Modular architecture with separation of concerns

-• Standard I/O transport for easy integration.
+• Standard I/O transport for easy integration

-• Structured error handling.
+• Structured error handling

 Architecture

-The codebase follows a modular structure:
+The codebase structure:

 src/